Background pattern

 • any lump that you can see or feel.

-Ovarian Cancer
+Ovarian cancer

 Comparison

-Effect of HRT on the Heart and Circulation
+Effect of HRT on the heart and circulation

 Blood clots in a vein (thrombosis)

-The risk of blood clots in veins is approximately 1.3 to 3 times higher in HRT users compared to non-users, especially during the first year of treatment.
+The risk of blood clots in the veins is approximately 1.3 to 3 times higher in HRT users compared to non-users, especially during the first year of treatment.

-• if you have significant obesity (BMI >30 kg/m2)
+• if you are significantly overweight (BMI >30 kg/m2)

 • if a close relative has ever had a blood clot in the legs, lungs, or other organs